Dmitriy Bunin Author of Frames X UI kit

 Unicode Symbols vs SVG icons

 • Lightweight.
-No additional HTTP requests, better performance, and reduced page load times.
+No additional HTTP requests as standard SVG icons, better performance, and reduced page load times.

 • Scalable.
 Symbols scale with the font.
 While this may not always be an advantage, it helps to maintain baseline alignment between the symbol and the text in 100% of cases, which is very helpful for visual design.